Akash0913/learn-in-public/README.md

 ## Completing the YML file

-The YML file it's comprised of 5 major sections:
+The YML file its comprised of 5 major sections:

 ```yml
 basic_info: Personal info.